You’re viewing a live Unfurl demo — no account needed. Sign up free to make your own →

 • Project — committed to Git and shared with your team

-To move any skill, plugin, or MCP between scopes, just ask Claude — it relocates the files automatically.
+To move a skill, plugin, or MCP between scopes, just ask Claude; it relocates the files automatically.

-Unlike slash commands, sub-agents run in a fresh, isolated context window — enabling parallel, background execution.
-Good candidates: end-to-end testing, changelog updates, security reviews, research tasks.
-Use /agents wizard to configure a new agent's name, description, tools, and system prompt.
+Unlike slash commands, subagents run in a fresh, isolated context window — enabling parallel and background execution.
+Ideal uses: end-to-end testing, changelog updates, security reviews, and research.

 Tip 31 · Practice Spec-Driven Development